NYT Sudoku

 the global Sudoku craze took off, then folded them into the Games app

 alongside the Crossword and Spelling Bee.
-Digital play now includes four
+The New York Times currently

 - Launch: mid-2000s in print; later integrated into NYT Games on web and mobile.

-- Formats: Easy through Expert grids with optional timers and mistake limits.
+- Formats: Easy, Medium and Hard grids with optional timers and mistake limits.

 - Features: pencil marks, autofill notes, and “check” tools for newer solvers.